 Despite the advantage of giving all your genes to your offspring very few life forms actually reproduce this way.
 Why?
 Probably because sex is a useful adaptation to the threat from viruses.
 Shuffling your genome with that of your sexual partner gives your children a much better defense against viruses, which have to hit a moving target rather than a static one.
 Sex is therefore a good idea from an evolutionary perspective.

 Despite the necessity for mixing our genes with those of our spouse, the desire to maximize our own genes in our children remains strong.
 This urge is almost certainly what leads people to choose mates that are genetically similar to them.
 Racial, physical and even behavioural similarity are often indications of genetic similarity.
 In general, if you marry someone from your own race the chances are good that you share more genes with them than you would with someone from a different race.
 And since your spouse from the same race has some of the same genes as you, your children will inherit these shared genes.
-The children will then share, for example, 65% of their genes with both parents.
+The children might then have 60% of your genes, as well as 60% of your spouses genes.

-Probably nationalism and ethnic loyalty are also expressions of this preference for genetically similar people.
-When Napoleon invaded Russia 200 years ago it would have been in the Russian peasant soldiers’ interests for Napoleon to defeat the Russian army since his peace terms would almost certainly have included freeing the peasants from the feudal system and a brutal monarchy.
-Yet the peasants chose to fight against Napoleon, probably because he was from a different ethnic group.
-And when in the 20th century Stalin wanted to rally Russians to a cause, he instinctively knew that it was better to appeal to their shared Russian-ness (largely heritable) than to their shared ideology of Communism (less heritable).
-Blood really is thicker than hot air.
+Nationalism and ethnic loyalty might also be expressions of this preference for genetically similar people.
+When Napoleon invaded Russia 200 years ago it would have been in the Russian peasant soldiers’ interests to join Napoleon since his peace terms, if he could have defeated the Russian army, would almost certainly have included freeing the peasants from the feudal system and a brutal monarchy.
+Yet the peasants chose to fight against Napoleon, most likely because he was from a different ethnic group.
+And when in the 20th century Stalin wanted to rally Russians to a cause, he instinctively knew that it was better to appeal to their shared Russian-ness (largely heritable) than to the ideology of Communism (not very heritable).